-See the appliance manufacturer's operation manual in your InfoCase for complete features and operating instructions.
+See the appliance manufacturer's user guide provided your InfoCase for complete operating instructions and safety precautions.

 MICROWAVE OVEN/RANGE HOOD

 The range hood vent is built into the microwave oven.
 The range hood fan carries cooking odors and gas fumes to the outside of the coach.
 A light on the underside of the hood provides illumination for food preparation.
 The hood fan and light switches are located on the microwave control panel.